The following regulations have been established to insure the safety of all students who ride the bus:

 If your child is going to be absent, please be sure to call the school’s absentee line (978-725-3673, ext.
 3) and inform us either the night before or the morning of absence.
 In the message, please leave your child's name, homeroom teacher, and the reason for absence.
 We appreciate in advance your cooperation in this matter.
 Absent students without prior notification will receive an automated call home at approximately 10:30 AM indicating the child is absent.
 Thank you.

 With the largest elementary school population in North Andover and only one secretary in the office, dismissal time can be hectic.
-To provide a smoother dismissal and to ensure students are dismissed correctly, parents are asked this year to follow the following new procedure: If there is to be a change in your child’s regular dismissal procedure, a dismissal note should be written and sent to school with your child that morning.
-No calls with dismissal changes will be accepted after 2:00 PM except in emergency cases only.
+To provide a smoother dismissal and to ensure students are dismissed correctly, if there is to be a change in your child’s regular dismissal procedure, a dismissal note should be written and sent to school with your child that morning.
+No calls with dismissal changes will be accepted after 2:00 PM.
 Thank you in advance for your cooperation in helping us to create a smooth and safe school dismissal for all.